-To truly become an innovative changemaker on a global scale one must be able to work outside of their comfort zone and express their opinions and ideas with ease.
-They must be able to communicate, adapt, and listen to anything thrown their direction.
+To truly become an innovative changemaker on a global scale one must be able to work outside of their comfort zone and express their opinions.

 Although IE University demands that its students put in a high standard of hard work and effort in all their university work, it also values its students abilities to acquire external knowledge and be able to discuss topics away from the classroom setting.
 IE University helps its students to follow their desire to learn outside of classes and put to use their learned experience in other educational fields.
 The university achieves this by promoting clubs and events that help foster intellectualism and dialogue.
 This is the case of Political Think Tank (PTT), an IE club aimed at encouraging political discussion and debate within a formal environment.